FRBNY-DSGE/DSGE.jl/README.md

             - [`tables/`]: LaTeX tables
             - [`raw/`]: Raw output data from `xxx` step
             - [`work/`]: Derived data files created using `raw/` files as input
-      - [`ss1/`] Additional model subspecs will have subdirectories identical to `ss0` at this level in the directory tree.

 ### Directory Paths